Sign in Sign up free

 We recalibrated our scoring last week in response to both events.

 FAQ schema is no longer a positive signal in our score.
 We used to give pages a small structured-data bonus when FAQPage JSON-LD was present, and we used to warn FAQ-intent pages that lacked it.
-Neither of those movements survives the May 7 deprecation or the Ahrefs study.
+Neither of those movements survives the May 7 deprecation or the schema citation study evidence.
 FAQ markup is now observed but not weighted: the audit still surfaces that the schema is on the page (so teams migrating off it can verify), but the score no longer moves whether you have it or not.
 Article-type pages still get the same warning if they lack the Schema.org types Google still grants rich results to.

 The cost of missing firsthand experience went up.
 Our content-quality scoring asks, in effect, whether an article demonstrates that the author has personally done what it's writing about.
 When the answer is clearly no, the page's score takes a hit on the AI-search dimensions.
-After the April Core Update, that hit looked too small relative to what the post-update traffic distribution implied.
+After the March 2026 Core Update, that hit looked too small relative to what the post-update traffic distribution implied.
 We raised it to match the weight already assigned to missing original research.
 The two signals now carry equal weight in the score, because the Q2 2026 evidence treats them as equally load-bearing.

 That second change matters more than it sounds.
-Most "content quality" scoring systems still treat Experience as a tiebreaker — a small adjustment after the bigger signals are computed.
-The April rollout suggests that's understating it.
+Most "content quality" scoring systems still treat Experience as a tiebreaker - a small adjustment after the bigger signals are computed.
+The March rollout suggests that's understating it.
 Pages that surface concrete firsthand specifics (numbers from your own measurement, photos of your real workspace, walkthroughs of failure modes you actually hit) are visibly winning against pages that don't.
 Audit tools that price the signal as a tiebreaker are now mis-scoring the gap.

 A 10-Minute Self-Audit for Your Top Pages